Ranj04/IG-Unfollowers/README.md

 Tip: If you’re unsure which is which, open the file in a browser and skim the headings — Instagram labels them clearly.

+## **IF using website to upload files ignore terminal instructions, or else refer below

 ## Requirements
 - Python 3.9+
 - (Optional) `bs4` for stronger HTML parsing